The story begins here...

 My Writing

-Isabel writes poetry and fiction in both English and Spanish: Spanish is her language of nostalgia, memory and exile; English is her language of freedom, action and dissent.
-Born in Madrid, she has lived in London most of her life.
+Isabel writes poetry and fiction in English and Spanish: Spanish is her language of nostalgia, memory and exile; English is her language of freedom, action and dissent.

-She has published novels, novellas, short stories and dialogued fiction, as well as poetry and ekphrastic text.
-Her preferred genres are speculative, fantasy, sci-fi, noir, dystopia, and specifically the plight of women.
+She has published novels, novellas, short stories and dialogued fiction, as well as poetry, ekphrastic texts and literary translations.
+Her preferred genres are speculative, noir, fantasy, sci-fi, dystopia, and specifically the plight of women.
 She is mostly interested in experimental writing, and she fluctuates between literary fiction and genre fiction.

 My Background

-Isabel is a graduate of Universidad Complutense in Madrid (UCM) with a five-year degree (Ciencias de la Información) and she holds a PhD in Creative Writing from the University of West London (UWL), with Translation and Adaptation as her main research disciplines in her doctoral thesis; her literary artefact is Still Life, a speculative novel on the subject of Visual Art (both thesis and artefact are available on the UWL Repository).
+Born in Madrid, Isabel has lived in London most of her life, including part of her childhood and adolescence.
+She is a graduate of Universidad Complutense in Madrid (UCM) with a five-year degree (Ciencias de la Información) and she holds a PhD in Creative Writing from the University of West London (UWL), with Translation and Adaptation as her main research disciplines for her doctoral thesis; her literary artefact Still Life is a speculative novel on the subject of Visual Art.
 She is also a Fellow of the Chartered Institute of Linguists (CIoL) and the Institute of Translation & Interpreting (ITI).